Sudeepam97/markdown_notes/python.md

     val = 10 / 0
     num = int(input("Enter a number: "))
     print (num)
+# To catch the exact exception that was raised.
+except Exception as e:
+  print (e)
+# To catch specific type of errors.
 except ZeroDivisionError:
     print ("Divided by zero")
 except ValueError: